Highly Trained and Dedicated Professional Swim Teachers

 From the very beginning, our coaches emphasize proper stroke mechanics in a fun, loving way.
 They recognize what it takes to learn to swim well and celebrate every achievement.
 Watch your child's self-esteem flourish as they receive hard earned recognition from our enthusiastic group of instructors.

 Catherine is the Director of Aquatic Programs including Swim Lessons both group and private, Splash Camp, Yogi Swim for Preschoolers, Parent Night Out, Aquazone, Hartland Wellness after school program, Teen Night, Hartford Free Learn-to-Swim Program for 2nd and 3rd graders, Groups, Private Swim Lessons and World's Largest Swim Lesson.
-She grew up in the Upper Valley attending Hartford High School and then pursued a college degree at St. Michael's College in Business Administration.
+She grew up in the Upper Valley attending Hartford High School and then pursued a Bachelor's degree at St. Michael's College in Business Administration.
 She is currently working towards her Master's in Business Administration at Franklin Pierce University.
 Catherine has taught swim lessons for a decade and is certified with the American Red Cross and ASCA trained in the SwimAmerica lesson program.
 She is extremely outgoing, enthusiastic and has the ability to get a child "out of his or her shell."
 She enjoys teaching Preschool, Stations 1-6, as well as Private Lessons.
 She brings a wonderful amount of energy and experience to the UVAC Learn-To-Swim Program.